How to Protect Your Furniture from Sun Damage

 Protecting Fabrics and Upholstery

 When it comes to fabrics, you don’t have any treatments or finishes that can be used to protect furniture from sun fading.
-Your best choice is to try to select fabrics that will stand up better to sun exposure and to limit the amount of sun that shines on the piece of furniture.
+Your best choice is to try to select fabrics that will stand up better to sun exposure and limit the amount of sun that shines on the piece of furniture.

 Leather is a material that does very poorly when it comes to sun exposure.
-Not only can the UV rays cause the colour to fade, but the heat from the sun can cause the leather to dry out and crack.
+Not only can the UV rays cause the color to fade, but the heat from the sun can cause the leather to dry out and crack.
 To prevent this, you can use a leather conditioner, but you will have to apply the conditioner at least once a year.

 If you have leather furniture, the best option is to avoid sun exposure as much as possible.
 If your floor plan will allow it, move the furniture away from the windows.
 If not, you are going to have to get some sunscreen blinds if you want to keep the leather in good condition.